 Summing up, the predictions on the stability of our modeled landslide dams vary strongly depending on the indices and thresholds chosen (e.g. II, Ia).
 Further, the indices display changing correlations with the $\frac{H{lake}}{H{dep}}$ ratio, a proxy for efficient damming.
 While the II and DBI both link low $\frac{H{lake}}{H{dep}}$ ratios with high stability results, the other four indices show no obvious relationship.
-The $\frac{H{lake}}{H{dep}}$ ratio is correlated positively with the catchment area $A_b$ , the lake volume $V{lake}$ and height $H{lake}$ , with higher values for bigger catchments, but do not display any obvious correlation with the deposit volumes $V{dep}$ and their slope $V{dep}/S$ .
+The $\frac{H{lake}}{H{dep}}$ ratio is correlated positively with the catchment area A_b , the lake volume V{lake} and height H{lake} , with higher values for bigger catchments, but do not display any obvious correlation with the deposit volumes V{dep} and their slope V{dep}/S .

 There are no big trends linked to tectonic units in the indices plots (Supplementary Fig. C1).
 Tectonic units are homogeneously distributed in the BI plot, except for the Juvavic nappes (Hallstatt), which present slightly higher BI values, showing on average bigger lake volumes than the other units for the same landslide volumes.
 There is also no obvious glacial control on the stability of landslide dams (Supplementary Fig. D1).
-There seem to be a higher concentration of unstable landslide dams in the fluvial domain (BI, DBI, $I_s$ and HDSI).
+There seem to be a higher concentration of unstable landslide dams in the fluvial domain (BI, DBI, I_s and HDSI).

-4 Discussion
+Discussion 4

-We simulated the formation of 1057 landslide dams and lakes in Austria.
+325 We simulated the formation of 1057 landslide dams and lakes in Austria.
 In the following, we discuss possible controls on the distribution of modeled dams and lakes and evaluate similarities with and differences to field observations.
 Finally, we provide information on model limitations.

-330 4.1 Correlations of dam and lake metrics
+4.1 Correlations of dam and lake metrics

-Modeled dam and lake volumes show similarc1 but stronger relationships than those derived from inventories, and exhibit an extended value range not observed in the field (Fig. 5).
-We find a clear correlation between landslide deposit volumes and dammed lake volumes in our dataset, with a Spearman- $\rho$ of 0.72.
+- Modeled dam and lake volumes show similar but stronger relationships than those derived from inventories, and exhibit an 330 extended value range not observed in the field (Fig. 5).
+We find a clear correlation between landslide deposit volumes and dammed lake volumes in our dataset, with a Spearman- ρ of 0.72.
 Landslide dam height proxies and landslide dam and lake volumes show similarly high correlations.
-In contrast, Korup (2004) reports a weaker correlation between landslide dam
+In contrast, Korup (2004) reports a weaker correlation between landslide dam volumes and dammed lake volumes in New Zealand, indicated by a Spearman- ρ of 0.558, and in the landslide dam datasets of Costa and Schuster (1991), Perrin and Hancox (1992) and Hancox et al. (1997).
+In any case, the range of our model results in almost exactly parallels uniform II values (Fig. 5a), which indicates that a universal dependence of lake volumes on deposit 335

-- volumes and dammed lake volumes in New Zealand, indicated by a Spearman- $\rho$ of 0.558, and in the landslide dam datasets of Costa and Schuster (1991), Perrin and Hancox (1992) and Hancox et al. (1997).
-In any case, the range of our model results in almost exactly parallels uniform II values (Fig. 5a), which indicates that a universal dependence of lake volumes on deposit volumes exists both in our model and in the real world. - For a given landslide volume, c1 modeled lake volumes exhibit a bigger variability than reported in the literature (Fig. 5a).
-340 In our model, large landslides often impound relatively small lakes, leading to volume ratios $(V{dep}/V{lake})$ up to one order of magnitude larger than in inventories c2, in conjunction with low $\frac{H{lake}}{H{dep}}$ ratios. c3 We relate this variability to the position of the landslide deposit in the valley.
-Landslides not reaching the main stream or depositing on the valley flank may only produce small lakes, and hence present a low $\frac{H{lake}}{H{dep}}$ , while landslides depositing homogeneously across the river bed dam larger lakes and have a higher $\frac{H{lake}}{H{dep}}$ ratio.
-In contrast to our model, inventories predominantly report efficient damming in main valleys - 345 (i.e. valleys with distinct valley bottom and two flanks), while small lakes dammed by large landslides outside of clear valley structures (e.g. on valley flanks) are missed.
+For a given landslide volume, modeled lake volumes exhibit a bigger variability than reported in the literature (Fig. 5a).
+In our model, large landslides often impound relatively small lakes, leading to volume ratios (V{dep}/V{lake}) up to one order of magnitude larger than in inventories, in conjunction with low $\frac{H{lake}}{H{dep}}$ ratios.
+We relate this variability to the position of the landslide deposit in the valley.
+Landslides not reaching the main stream or depositing on the valley flank may only produce 340 small lakes, and hence present a low $\frac{H{lake}}{H{dep}}$, while landslides depositing homogeneously across the river bed dam larger lakes and have a higher $\frac{H{lake}}{H{dep}}$ ratio.
+In contrast to our model, inventories predominantly report efficient damming in main valleys (i.e. valleys with distinct valley bottom and two flanks), while small lakes dammed by large landslides outside of clear valley structures (e.g. on valley flanks) are missed.

-The negative correlation of lake volume with channel slope (Fig. 5b) can be expected as larger lakes form in higher-order sections of the drainage network where channel slopes are lower.
+345 The negative correlation of lake volume with channel slope (Fig. 5b) can be expected as larger lakes form in higher-order sections of the drainage network where channel slopes are lower.